Tobisho Classic Type-A Pruning Shears

 Leave a review and we’ll plant another tree in your name.

-The Classic Type-A blade geometry is tuned to slice live wood cleanly and with minimal effort.
-A precise, serviceable joint keeps the blades tracking true so every cut is neat and efficient.
-Its compact size improves accuracy for fruit trees, roses and bonsai shaping, while the clean surface finish helps resist sap build up.
-The spring and catch deliver a smooth, predictable feel that never feels harsh in hand, making it ideal for both professionals and passionate home gardeners.
+The Classic Type-A blade geometry is Tobisho’s proven design, tuned to slice live wood cleanly with minimal effort.
+A precise, serviceable joint keeps the blades tracking true, so every cut is neat and efficient.
+Both sizes share the same compact forged steel handles, clean surface finish to resist sap build-up, and a smooth spring and catch that deliver predictable control.
+Whether for professional use or refined home gardening, the Type-A balances sharpness, control, and comfort in a traditional Japanese form.

 • Other sizes available to order: Ask us about 200 mm and other Tobisho patterns